 Avoid neck strain when using your phone

 If you use your phone often when working from home, use a headset or the speaker phone option to prevent neck strain.
-Avoid cradling a headset between your shoulder and head.
+Avoid cradling a handset or mobile phone between your shoulder and head.

 Take breaks often to move and stretch